ipfs/team-mgmt/TEAMS_ROLES_STRUCTURES.md

 **Working Groups**

 Working Groups are teams of people that are appointed to research, develop, and deploy work under the working groups' scope.
-This structure is designed to provide clarity and direction to the project, enabling individual contributors to focus their time and energy on the areas they are most interested.
+This structure is designed to provide clarity and direction to the project, enabling individual contributors to focus their time and energy on the areas they are most interested in.

 Each Working Group is free to experiment with setting their own pace and tracking work.
 The only requirements are that each Working Group:
 - Derives its priorities from the Project level priorities